School Taxes – Important dates and information

 If the property has recently changed ownership or to change your mailing address

 If you are a new owner of a property, you must pay the tax bill before the due date even if it is addressed to the previous owner.
-Please be sure to let us know of this change, as you will not receive a new tax bill was already issued.
+Please be sure to let us know of this change, you will not receive a new tax bill as it was already issued.
 However, this does not remove your obligation to pay your taxes by the deadlines set by the School Board.

 If you have sold your property in recent months or if you are not the owner of the building for which this bill has been issued, please forward this bill to the new owner, or return your tax bill to us as soon as possible indicating “SOLD”

 Change of mailing address: Please complete the Change of Mailing Address form and return it by mail, fax or e-mail.

 Who pays school taxes to the New Frontiers School Board?